 This fulfilled a prophecy of Ahijah.
 During Baasha's reign, there was continuous warfare between Israel and Judah (the two kingdoms of the Jews after Israel split into two about 2900 years ago).
 Baasha worshiped idols.
 He was told, by the Lord, through a prophet, that because of his sins, he and his family would be destroyed (1 Kings 16:2-3).
 When Baasha died, his son Elah became king.
 The story of Baasha is found in 1 Kings, chapters 15 and 16.

-Next: Balaam and Balak
+Next person in the Bible: Balaam and Balak